zibolux/Mowgli/docs/Perimeter.md

     # station (S1 or S2).
     # Normally docking is done counterclockwise.
 If you want to dock clockwise set
     # it to -1 or -2.
+    # Set OM_DOCKING_DISTANCE to the number of meters, that must be travelled along
+    # the wire to reach to docking station.
+Add some meters to account for slipping.
+    # On the other hand do not add too much, as this value is a security measure used
+    # to stop the motor, if the mower does not hit the station exactly and tries to
+    # shove it away.
     # Also set OM_UNDOCK_DISTANCE to the distance, that should be travelled along
-    # the wire.
-If this value is less than one meter, normal undocking will be used.
+    # the wire during undocking.
+If this value is less than one meter, normal
+    # undocking will be used.
     OM_PERIMETER_SIGNAL=1
+    OM_DOCKING_DISTANCE=11.0
     OM_UNDOCK_DISTANCE=10.0

 ## Usage

 The aproach to the perimeter wire has to be recorded.
 Therefore you have to open OpenMower's **Area recording**.
 Navigate the mower to a point about three meters away from the perimeter wire.
-This point should be inside a Navigation or Mowing Area and it should be located inside the perimeter wire.
+This point should be inside a Navigation or Mowing Area and it should be located outside the perimeter wire.
 Now start **Record Docking**.
 Navigate into a direction, that will cross the perimeter wire, but stop about 0.5 meters in front of the perimeter and mark this point by clicking **Record docking** again.
 Done!